juttle/juttle/misc/vim/README.md

 ## Updating the rules

-There's a simple ash script in syntax directory that can be called like so `./update.sh` to simply update the syntax.vim based off the `lib/parser/parser.pegjs` grammar directly and update the proc rules.
+There's a simple bash script in syntax directory that can be called like so `./update.sh` to simply update the syntax.vim based off the `lib/parser/parser.pegjs` grammar directly and update the proc rules.